 - Prepare internally – Make sure your internal team understands the goals of a tech partnership or digital transformation.
 This helps to focus the search effort when identifying the right vendor.

 - Do your due diligence – Pick two or three potential partners and understand how they’re similar or different.
 Then make sure you vet them through operations and technical due diligence.

 - Prepare for data migration – Do yourself, and your vendor, a favor by spending time to prepare for a data migration.

-Check out our industry articles page for more information on insurance, insurtechs, and industry trends.
+Check out our blog for more information on insurance, insurtechs, and industry trends.

 Or, to see if the hype is real for our particular insurtech (it is), check out a demo of AgentSync’s products today.